Seven Facts About FHA Multifamily Loans

-In partnership with licensed lenders like Arbor, HUD and FHA insurance programs make capital available to investors for the rehabilitation, development, and refinancing of all apartment properties to make affordable and low-income housing more accessible to all Americans.
+In partnership with licensed lenders like Arbor Realty Trust, HUD and FHA insurance programs extend capital to investors for the acquisition, rehabilitation, development, and refinancing of all apartment properties to make affordable and low-income housing more accessible to all Americans.
+FHA loans are government-backed mortgages that can be used for healthcare, existing multifamily rental housing, seniors housing, and other types of for-profit and nonprofit multifamily properties.

 FHA loans have among the most advantageous terms in the industry, such as: